 Let’s take Italy as an example.
 According to Statista, in 2018, the most opened subject lines had:

 The open rates gradually decrease as the subject line lengths increase.

 Not sure if short subject lines can look good?
 Yes, they can – here are some examples:

-#2: Subject Line Personalisation – Beyond the First Name
+#2: Subject Line Personalization – Beyond the First Name

-By now, many companies have started to embrace personalisation – but, at this point, it usually represents the title/first/last name in the subject line.
+By now, many companies have started to embrace personalization – but, at this point, it usually represents the title/first/last name in the subject line.

-However, on the positive side, more and more marketers are starting to feel somewhat confident with personalisation techniques, thus in 2020, we should start seeing more personalised subject lines, hopefully going beyond the *first-name* merge field.
+However, on the positive side, more and more marketers are starting to feel somewhat confident with personalization techniques; thus, in 2020, we should start seeing more personalized subject lines, hopefully going beyond the *first-name* merge field.

-According to Statista, back in 2018, companies saw data usage as the biggest obstacle for hyper-personalisation, but as increasingly more businesses understand the value that their databases and clean data hold, more will discover the possibilities of personalisation:
+According to Statista, back in 2018, companies saw data usage as the biggest obstacle for hyper-personalization, but as increasingly more businesses understand the value that their databases and clean data hold, more will discover the possibilities of personalization:

-Not sure how else to personalise the subject lines?
+Not sure how else to personalize the subject lines?
 Here are some quick suggestions: